rhasanbd/Machine-Learning-Models-Motivation-for-Scientific-Understanding/README.md

-Thus, after reviewing the two notebooks we should be able to convince ourselves **the need for acquiring a scientic understanding of these ML models**.
+Thus, after reviewing the two notebooks we should be able to convince ourselves **the need for acquiring a scientific understanding of these ML models**.
 Also we should be able to realize that in practical scenarions problems are significantly more challenging, thus requires deeper understanding of the models.